My first trip from Hanoi to Ninh Binh I took the public bus from Giap Bat station.

 The countryside between Hanoi and Ninh Binh is genuinely worth seeing from a train window — rice paddies, water buffalo, rural villages, the Red River Delta flattening out as you move south.
 On a clear morning in October or March, it’s one of the better 2.5 hours of travel in northern Vietnam.

 The train carriages vary.
-Some are clean enough.
+Some are clean.
 Some smell like fish sauce and stale AC.
 Bring a jacket regardless — the air conditioning runs cold and inconsistently.
 Arrive 15 minutes before departure; platforms have minimal English signage and you’ll want time to confirm your car number.

 →Who It’s For